 Morning journaling for beginners

 It can be tough to start journaling if you’ve never done it before.
 In my therapy practice, I often find people who are unsure about this whole journaling thing.
-Sometimes it’s because they just don’t like it, but most of the time the discomfort comes from being a beginner and not knowing how to get started.
+Sometimes it’s because they just don’t like it.
+Other times its because they just think it is something they should be doing.
+But most of the time the discomfort comes from being a beginner and not knowing how to get started.
 After a little practice, most people start to find a lot of benefits from journaling.

 The morning is actually the perfect time to start journaling.
 We usually have a lot going on in our heads when we wake up in the morning.
 It’s usually a good balance of dream recollection, resurfacing thoughts yesterday, and thoughts of planning and preparation for the day ahead.
 One of the most common barriers to journaling for beginners is not knowing what to write about.
 Waking up in the morning with lots of things on our mind provides a lot of content to choose from.

 The best way to start journaling in the morning is to sit down and just do it.
 If we get too caught up in what and how we are writing, it can really halt the process.
 Journaling isn’t usually meant for an audience.
 It’s more about the act of writing than the production of content.
 Sometimes what you write in your journal may not even make sense.
 There are also times when our journaling will not even be read; it’s not meant to be.
 It’s difficult to get into this mindset, but once you do you will really start to reap the self-care benefits of morning journaling.